 One basis point equals one-hundredth of a percentage point, or expressed numerically, 1/100th of 1.0%.

 Within the finance industry, it is the norm to discuss interest rates in terms of basis points rather than percentages, especially regarding smaller figures.
 Using bps can be more convenient and reduce the chance of misinterpretations, as the expression is an absolute figure and is thus easier to understand than a small percentage.

-Basis points, or “bps”, are pronounced as “bips” and are relevant when speaking about a wide variety of financial instruments such as government bonds (e.g. treasury bonds, treasury bills), corporate bonds, and common shares.
+Basis points, or “bps”, are pronounced as “bips” and are relevant when speaking about a wide variety of financial instruments, such as government bonds (e.g. treasury bonds, treasury bills), corporate bonds, and mortgage loans.